 Hair gloss treatments help prolong the life of your colored hair.
 They moisturize and smoothen your locks and reduce frizz.
 These treatments prevent dullness and add shine to your colored hair.

 If you are in between coloring sessions and want to refresh your look, hair gloss treatments can come to your rescue.
 Indulge in this hair treatment if you want to tone your hair color and get rid of unwanted brassiness.

 - Apply Heat Protectants

 Heat styling can severely dry out your hair, especially if you have dyed it.
-Use heat protectants every time you grab your styling tools.
-This will prevent any thermal damage and keep your colored hair soft and healthy.
+Use heat protectants every time you grab your hair styling tools.
+This will prevent any thermal damagei XHeat damage incurred by the hair that changes its natural protein structure.
+It is caused by the excessive use of heated tools. and keep your colored hair soft and healthy.